PREFACE: JHA-Refereeing's TragiComic-Operetta

 [X's grateful 1983/4/27 letter to DR: X “certifies that [DR] is a superior referee for papers on the history of astronomy.”]

 His Lordship's decree of exile and His (1983/3/21) severance of communication (DIO 1.2 §B3 [p.99]) with DR still remains in force over three decades later — WITHOUT COMPLAINT from any of the institutions of an academic field plague-infested with an oddly extreme mix of varmints: cringing-frozen rodents (the Rabbitariate), murderously-careerist ready-fire-aim gofer-assassin goons (the Robotariate), and hiding hybrids thereof.

 (To be fair, we must, however, note that the Amer Astr Soc & its Hist Astr Div were so astonished at Hoskin's unilateral insistence upon decades of non-communication between the two leading hist-astr journals' publishers, that they punished Lord H with the AAS-HAD's 2004 Doggett Prize.)

 How educational it is, therefore, to find a recent account precisely confirming DR's 1983 criticism of JHA refereeing (which had been preceded by a friendly if critical 1980/7/30 DR warning to Hoskin on the dangers of superficial and politically-fixated refereeing: DIO 1.2 n.8 [p.97]) and to find that the “premier” journal's undeniably time-saving (DIO 1.1 ‡8 §B2 [p.78]) practice of pro-forma refereeing has remained stoutly upheld at JHA throughout these same three decades.
 Here is how our inside-witness at JHA describes current JHA refereeing:

 it is quite common for an article received at breakfast to be refereed during the morning in some remote region of the globe and the verdict sent to the author by lunchtime.

 The identity of this observer?
 No other than Journal for the History of Astronomy Editor-for-Life Michael A. Hoskin Himself !!
-(2003/6/21 letter to H.Thurston, effectively dropping him as JHA contributor soon after his 2002 Isis [Hist.Sci.Soc] paper prominently [but gently & politely] broke Muffia-JHA omertà towards DIO).
-In His letter, Hoskin is actually boasting, boasting mind you, of the very quick-refereeing He called nothing but a DR-fantasy “damned lie” in His white-hot 1983/3/3 letter to DR, while starting a 34 years-and-climbing breach over DR's non-assent (DIO 1.2 §B2 [pp.97-100]) to His Lordship's (then-)denial of JHA quick&dirty-refereeing.
+(2003/6/21 letter to H.Thurston, effectively dropping him (claiming his submitted paper is mere fringe scholarship) as JHA contributor soon after his 2002 Isis [Hist.Sci.Soc] paper prominently [but gently & politely] broke Muffia-JHA omertà towards DIO).
+In His letter, Hoskin is actually boasting, boasting mind you, of the very quick-refereeing He called nothing but a DR-fantasy “damned lie” in His white-hot 1983/3/3 letter to DR, while starting a 37 years-and-climbing breach over DR's non-assent (DIO 1.2 §B2 [pp.97-100]) to His Lordship's (then-)denial of JHA quick&dirty-refereeing.